harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/ebs-loss-by-id.md

 ---
 ## Introduction

-EBS loss by ID disrupts the state of EBS volume by detaching it from the node (or EC2) instance using volume ID for a certain duration.
-In case of EBS persistent volumes, the volumes can self-attach and the re-attachment step can be skipped.
+EBS (Elastic Block Store) loss by ID disrupts the state of EBS volume by detaching it from the node (or EC2) instance using volume ID for a certain duration.
+In case of EBS persistent volumes, the volumes can self-attach, and the re-attachment step can be skipped.

 ![EBS Loss By ID](./static/images/ebs-loss-by-id.png)